ThePython10110/ExchangeClone/README.md

 ![Screenshot](screenshot.png)
 ![Transmutation GUI Screenshot](transmutation_screenshot.png)

-## Sources/license: (note: this will change soon)
-* Code: Originally started as a fork of Enchant97's mod [Element Exchange](https://github.com/enchant97/minetest_element_exchange).
-Since then, there have been tons of new bugs and features (at this point, at least 95% of the code is my own).
-Both this mod and Element Exchange are licenced under GPLv3+.
-Based on Equivalent Exchange and ProjectE, mods for Minecraft.
+## Sources/licenses:
+* Code: GPLv3+
+    * Originally started as a fork of Enchant97's mod [Element Exchange](https://github.com/enchant97/minetest_element_exchange) (also GPLv3+).
+    * Based on the Minecraft mods Equivalent Exchange 2 and ProjectE (both MIT, though the source for EE2 is unavailable)
 * Textures:
-    * Energy Collector, Deconstructor, Constructor: Directly from Element Exchange, GPLv3+.
+    * Constructor and Deconstructor: Unmodified from Element Exchange (GPLv3+)
-    * Exchange Orb: *Slightly* modified from Element Exchange (I just changed the color to white so it could change colors correctly)
-    * Alchemical Coal, Mobius Fuel, and Aeternalis Fuel: modified versions of MineClone's coal texture (CC-BY-SA-3.0).
-    * Covalence Dust: Slightly modified from MineClon(e2/ia)'s redstone dust (CC-BY-SA-3.0)
-    * Dark and Red Matter Armor (and maybe eventually Gem Armor): modified versions of diamond armor from 3D Armor (CC-BY-SA-3.0) and `mcl_armor` (CC-BY-SA-3.0).
+    * Armor (not the inventory image): Modified versions of diamond armor from 3D Armor in MTG and `mcl_armor` in MCL (both CC-BY-SA-3.0)
+    * Upgraders and Upgrades: Created by me (CC-BY-SA-3.0)
+    * Energy Collectors:
+        * Base: Glowstone block from MineClone2 (CC-BY-SA-3.0)
+        * Overlay: Created by me (CC-BY-SA-3.0)
+    * Alchemical Chests (and Advanced Alchemical Chests): Modified version of EE2/ProjectE's textures, extended to 16x16 instead of 14x14 (MIT)
-* All other textures (and sounds): Created by me, inspired by Equivalent Exchange and licensed under CC-BY-SA-3.0.
+    * All other textures and sounds: Directly from EE2/ProjectE (MIT)

+You can find the old textures and sounds by going back to previous commits in GitHub.

 -----

 ### PLANS/TODO FOR v7.0 (see dev branch for current progress)
-* [x] Achievements/advancements/awards
+* [x] Achievements/advancements/awards (match ProjectE with a few missing/added)
 * [x] Textures/sounds from ProjectE/ProjectExpansion (I wanted this for a while, but I couldn't figure out how to get permission until I saw [this tweet](https://twitter.com/MercuriusXeno/status/1662203934713212932) from the creator of Equivalent Exchange)
 * [x] Change "energy" to EMC
 * [ ] Improvements to tools (\* = only in MCL at the moment)